 - Four-Temperament Ensemble: Among the four members of the Girl Posse, she is the Melancholic.

-- Heel–Face Turn: First, it seems she is pulling one while drifting away from the bitchy Girl Posse while getting involved with J.D.
+- HeelFace Turn: First, it seems she is pulling one while drifting away from the bitchy Girl Posse while getting involved with J.D.
 When he is revealed to be all kinds of Axe-Crazy, she eventually turns on him too, and starts following her own moral code.
 And attempts to kill him in the movie, then watches as he blows himself up.

-- Intelligence Equals Isolation: subverted.
+- Intelligence = Isolation: Subverted.
 She is highly intelligent, and was supposed to skip a year or two in school.
 She then converts her book smarts to people smarts, and becomes a member of the popular Girl Posse.
 Played straight at the beginning of the musical, though.